Mehul2205/Cryptography-Assignments/README.md

 * WAP in python to implement Euclidean algorithm to find the GCD.

-* WAP  in  python  to  implement extended Euclidean algorithm to find the GCDalong with s and t values.
+* WAP  in  python  to  implement extended Euclidean algorithm to find the GCD along with s and t values.

 * WAP   in   python   to   find   out   the   additive   and multiplicative inverse pairs of set Zn.

-* WAP   in   python   to   find   out   the   additive   and multiplicative  inverse  of  aninteger  b  using  extended Euclidean algorithmof set Zn.
+* WAP   in   python   to   find   out   the   additive   and multiplicative  inverse  of  an integer  b  using  extended Euclidean algorithmof set Zn.

 ## Lab 2

-* WAP to find the solutions of equations: a.14x=12mod 18 b.3x+4=6 mod 132.
+* WAP to find the solutions of equations:
+``a.14x=12mod 18``
+``b.3x+4=6 mod 132.``

-* WAP  to  implement  Additive  cipher(key=20),  Multiplicative  cipher(key=15)and  affine  cipher(key=15,20).To encryptthe message “this is an exercise”.
+* WAP  to  implement  Additive  cipher(key=20),  Multiplicative  cipher(key=15)and  affine  cipher(key=15,20).
+To encrypt the message “this is an exercise”.

 * WAP to perform brute force attack on the cipher text“dvvkzecfssprkkve”.

 * WAP to perform brute force attack on the cipher text “YMJHFJXFWHNUMJWNXTSJTKYMJJFWQNJXYPSTBSFSIXNRUQJXYHNUMJWX”

-* WAP to use brute force attack to decipher the message :Assume Affine cipher is used and “ab”is encrypted by “GL”.
+* WAP to use brute force attack to decipher the message :Assume Affine cipher is used and “ab” is encrypted by “GL”.

 * WAP to perform statistical attack on the ciphertext:

-“ymnxhtzwxjfnrxytuwtanijdtzbnymijyfnqjipstbqjiljtknrutwyfsyyjhmstqtlnjxfsifuuqnhfyntsymfyfwjzxjinsymjnsyjwsjyizjytymjgwtfisfyzwjtkymnxknjqiymjhtzwxjhtajwxtsqdxjqjhyjiytunhxkthzxxnslknwxytsxtrjfiafshjiytunhxnsnsyjwsjyyjhmstqtlnjxjlbnwjqjxxqfsxrtgnqjnsyjwsjyrzqynhfxyfsiymjsfxjqjhyntstkhzwwjsyfsisjcyljsjwfyntsfuuqnhfyntsxfsixjwanhjxjluunuyaatnudtzbnqqqjfwsmtbymjnsyjwsjybtwpxfsimtbxjwanhjxfsifuuqnhfyntsxfwjuwtanijiytzxjwxtkymjnsyjwsjyymnxpstbqjiljbnqqmjqudtz”
+``ymnxhtzwxjfnrxytuwtanijdtzbnymijyfnqjipstbqjiljtknrutwyfsyyjhmstqtlnjxfsifuuqnhfyntsymfyfwjzxjinsymjnsyjwsjyizjytymjgwtfisfyzwjtkymnxknjqiymjhtzwxjhtajwxtsqdxjqjhyjiytunhxkthzxxnslknwxytsxtrjfiafshjiytunhxnsnsyjwsjyyjhmstqtlnjxjlbnwjqjxxqfsxrtgnqjnsyjwsjyrzqynhfxyfsiymjsfxjqjhyntstkhzwwjsyfsisjcyljsjwfyntsfuuqnhfyntsxfsixjwanhjxjluunuyaatnudtzbnqqqjfwsmtbymjnsyjwsjybtwpxfsimtbxjwanhjxfsifuuqnhfyntsxfwjuwtanijiytzxjwxtkymjnsyjwsjyymnxpstbqjiljbnqqmjqudtz``

 * WAP to perform statistical and pattern attack over the ciphertext:

-“ziolegxkltqodlzgofzkgrxetngxzgzithkofeohstlqfrzteifojxtlgyltexkofuegdhxztklqfregdhxztkftzvgkalvoziygexlgfofztkftzltexkoznzitegxkltoltyytezoctsnlhsozofzgzvghqkzlyoklzofzkgrxeofuzitzitgkngyeknhzgukqhinofesxrofuigvdqfnesqlloeqsqfrhghxsqkqsugkozidlvgkaturtlklqrouozqsloufqzxktlqfrltegfrhkgcorofurtzqoslgyktqsofztkftzltexkoznhkgzgegslqsugkozidlqfrziktqzltuohltecokxltlyoktvqsslitfetngxvossstqkfwgzizitgktzoeqsqlhtezlgyegdhxztkqfrftzvgkaltexkoznqlvtssqligvziqzzitgknolqhhsotrofzitofztkftzziolafgvstrutvossitshngxofrtloufofuqfrrtctsghofultexktqhhsoeqzogflqfrftzvgkahkgzgegslqlvtssqlwxosrofultexktftzvgkal”
+``ziolegxkltqodlzgofzkgrxetngxzgzithkofeohstlqfrzteifojxtlgyltexkofuegdhxztklqfregdhxztkftzvgkalvoziygexlgfofztkftzltexkoznzitegxkltoltyytezoctsnlhsozofzgzvghqkzlyoklzofzkgrxeofuzitzitgkngyeknhzgukqhinofesxrofuigvdqfnesqlloeqsqfrhghxsqkqsugkozidlvgkaturtlklqrouozqsloufqzxktlqfrltegfrhkgcorofurtzqoslgyktqsofztkftzltexkoznhkgzgegslqsugkozidlqfrziktqzltuohltecokxltlyoktvqsslitfetngxvossstqkfwgzizitgktzoeqsqlhtezlgyegdhxztkqfrftzvgkaltexkoznqlvtssqligvziqzzitgknolqhhsotrofzitofztkftzziolafgvstrutvossitshngxofrtloufofuqfrrtctsghofultexktqhhsoeqzogflqfrftzvgkahkgzgegslqlvtssqlwxosrofultexktftzvgkal``

 ## Lab 3